Fokker-Planck entropic force interpretation of galactic rotation curves: Data analysis

-Using the SPARC data set, we select edge-on rotation curves of galaxies with an inclination greater than $30º$~\cite{Lelli:2016zqa}, quality flag at least medium (1 and 2), and at least four data points in its rotation curve.
+being $A$ and $B$ the parameters for each model to be fitted.
+Using the SPARC data set, we select edge-on rotation curves of galaxies with an inclination greater than $30^\circ$~\cite{Lelli:2016zqa}, quality flag at least medium (1 and 2), and at least four data points in its rotation curve.
 This yields a set of 93 galactic rotation curves.

-We perform a statistical test to investigate how well the FPE model, eq.~(\ref{eq:M2}), describes the data and we compare it to the well known NFW model, eq.~(\ref{eq:M3}).
-We use the python package {\it lmfit} \citep{newville2016lmfit} based on two free parameters: $(a,b)$ for FPE and $(A/m,B)$ for NFW.
-For each data set, model, and a given $\Upsilon$ we find the least reduced {\it chi-square},

-where $i$ stands for the $i$-th value in the data set of each galaxy. $Y_{i,obs} = \Delta v^2$ is the squared velocity difference obtained from the data, as in eq.~(\ref{eq:AV}); $Y_{i,fit}$ is the value of $\Delta v^2$ described by each model according to eq.~(\ref{eq:AV2}); $d=2$ is the number of free parameters; and $N$ is the number of data points.
-Fig. \ref{fig:example_fit} shows fit examples for each model for NGC3198.

-Since the stellar mass-to-light ratio can take different values for each galaxy~\cite{Li2020}, we vary $\Upsilon$ to find its most suitable value according to the models here studied and compare the results with those reported in literature using other methods.
-To do this, we span $\Upsilon$ from 0 to 5 using steps of 0.01, and select the value that results in the minimum $(\chi^2_{min})_{i} = {\rm min}[(\chi^2_{red})_{{i,\Upsilon}}]$.
-Fig. \ref{Fig:Upsilons} shows the distribution of $\Upsilon$ corresponding to the least reduced chi-square for the galaxies considered here.
-Note that the median values of $\Upsilon$ for FPE and NFW models are $0.61$ and $0.41$, respectively, which is compatible with those reported in \cite{McGaug2014,Meidt2014,Schombert2019}.

-We also obtain the average $\chi_{red}^2$ of $1.3$ for FPE and $10.1$ for NFW, with corresponding standard deviations of $1.9$ and $19.2$, respectively.
-Fig.~\ref{fig:example_fit} shows fit examples for each model including its corresponding $\chi_{red}^2$.
-The cumulative distribution function (CDF) of $\chi^2_{\rm red}$ is plotted in Fig. \ref{fig:CDF}, depicting lower $\chi^2$ values for FPE compared to NFW.
-This in turn implies a better fit for the FPE model.